coinflex-exchange/v2/source/includes/_v2_websocket.md

 Requires an authenticated websocket connection.
 Please also subscribe to the **User Order Channel** to receive push notifications for all message updates in relation to an account or sub-account (e.g. OrderOpened, OrderMatched etc......).

-All existing single order types are supported:-
+All existing single order placement methods are supported:-

 * LIMIT
 * MARKET